-At St Anne’s, we are committed to providing a high-quality geography education.
-Our committed plan is to support pupils from the very youngest to the oldest by capitalising on their natural curiosity and fascination about the world and it's people, providing awe and wonder moments and giving them a secure ‘sense of place’.
+At St Anne’s, we are committed to providing a life long curiosity and fascination about the world and it's people.
+Our vision is to support pupils from the very youngest to the oldest by capitalising on their natural curiosity and fascination about the world and it's people, providing awe and wonder moments and giving them a secure ‘sense of place’.

 We aim to support the development of knowledge and skill progression throughout children's school experience from Nursery onwards.
 So that by Year 6 children will have a secure contextual knowledge of location, a deep understanding of geographical processes, the competency to use a range of geographical skills, and a keen enthusiasm for the subject.